Mostaganem: Geography

+The city expanded to three times its initial size between 1962 and 2004, claiming 18 km of coastal zone.
+This growth, in combination with agricultural and industrial activities, has caused environmental concerns.

+Tourism

+The city of Mostaganem features a port on the Mediterranean Sea that has a ferry, amusement park, commercial district, religious heritage sites, and beaches.

 Climate

 Mostaganem has a mild Mediterranean climates (Köppen climate classification Csa).
 In winter there is more rainfall than in summer.
 The average annual temperature in Mostaganem is 17.9 °C. About 347 mm of precipitation falls annually.